-1 UNIFORM COMMUNITY PROPERTY DISPOSITION AT DEATH ACT 2 SECTION 1.
+2 SECTION 1.
 SHORT TITLE.
 This [act] may be cited as the Uniform Community 3 Property Disposition at Death Act.
 4 SECTION 2.
 DEFINITIONS.
 In this [act]: 5 (1) "Jurisdiction" means the United States, a state, a foreign country, or a political 6 subdivision of a foreign country.
 7 (2) "Partition" means a voluntary division by spouses of property that either was 8 community property or is treated as community property under this [act].
 9 (3) "Person" means an individual, estate, business or nonprofit entity, public corporation, 10 government or governmental subdivision, agency, or instrumentality, or other legal entity.
-11 (4) "Property" means anything that may be the subject of ownership, whether real or 12 personal, legal or equitable, or any interest therein.
-13 (5) "Spouse" means an individual who is in a relationship under which community 14 property could have been acquired at the time of the relationship and which is recognized as 15 valid under conflicts of law principles in this state.
-16 (6) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 17 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 18 the United States.
+11 (4) "Personal representative" includes executor, administrator, successor personal 12 representative, special administrator, and persons who perform substantially the same function 13 under the law governing their status.
+14 (5) "Property" means anything that may be the subject of ownership, whether real or 15 personal, legal or equitable, or any interest therein.
+16 (6) "Spouse" means an individual who is in a marriage or similar relationship under 17 which community property could have been acquired at the time of the relationship and which is 18 recognized as valid under conflicts of law principles in this state.
+19 (7) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 20 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 21 the United States.
 The term includes a federally recognized Indian tribe.
-19 20 Reporter's Notes 20 21 22 23 24 25 26 27 28 The amendment attempts to broadly define the term spouse to include any "relationship under which community property could have been acquired" (e.g., marriage, domestic or registered partnerships, common law marriages, and putative spouses), provided such a relationship is recognized as valid under conflicts of law principles in the enacting states.
-See, e.g., Restatement (Second) of Conflict of Laws § 283 ("A marriage which satisfies the requirements of the state where the marriage was contracted will everywhere be recognized as valid unless it violates the strong public policy of another state which had the most significant relationship to the spouses and the marriage at the time of the marriage.").
+22 Reporter's Notes 23 The amendments to this section include definitions of the terms "Personal representative" 24 and "Property," both of which are based on definitions found in the UPC and UTC.
+The